jan-khalid/carparkAPI/README.md

 Please ensure to input date and location when prompted, in order for the program to work.

+To see real-time vacancy, scroll all the way to the left of the final dataframe.

 ---
 **Table of Contents**
 > I) Calling carpark location data from data.gov.hk API